-A good to fair correlation exists between boreholes supporting yields in the moderate (greater than $0.5 \ell/s$ to less than $3.0 \ell/s$) and high (greater than $3.0 \ell/s$) classification ranges and structural features represented by faults and remotely sensed lineaments.
+A good to fair correlation exists between boreholes supporting yields in the moderate (greater than $0.5 \ell/s$ to less than $3.0 \ell/s$ ) and high (greater than $3.0 \ell/s$ ) classification ranges and structural features represented by faults and remotely sensed lineaments.

-The groundwater potential is particularly high (greater than $3.0 \ ells$) in the upper catchment in the Natal Group sandstones in a band just south of the towns Greytown, Kranskop and Seven Oaks (Figure 12.6).
+The groundwater potential is particularly high (greater than $3.0 \ ells$ ) in the upper catchment in the Natal Group sandstones in a band just south of the towns Greytown, Kranskop and Seven Oaks (Figure 12.6).
+Greytown augments its surface water supply from the Townlands production boreholes (9 No.), which were drilled as part of the drought relief programme in 2015.
+The old production boreholes in town are no longer functional due to vandalism.

-Figure 12.6 Groundwater potential in the Mvoti region (KZN DoT 2011; MDB 2016; Umgeni Water 2017; WR2012).
+Figure 12.6 Groundwater potential in the Mvoti region (MDB 2020; Umgeni Water 2021; after DWAF 1997 and WR2012).